gvwilson/sdxjs/es/file-backup/index.md

-1. Write un programa llamado `desde-to.js` that takes the name de un directorio y the name de un manifest archivo como su command-line arguments, then adds, removes, y/or renames archivos en the directorio to restore the estado described en the manifest.
+1. Write un programa llamado `desde-to.js` that takes the name de un directorio y the name de un manifest archivo como su command-line arguments, then adds, removes, y/o renames archivos en the directorio to restore the estado described en the manifest.
-    The programa should only perform archivo operations cuando it needs to, e.g.,
+    The programa should only perform archivo operaciones cuando it needs to, e.g.,
-    it should not delete un archivo y re-add it Si the contents have not changed.
+    it should not delete un archivo y re-add it Si the contenido have not changed.

 2. Write some tests for `desde-to.js` using Mocha y `mock-fs`.